shahinsalehiin/wcEazy-Free/readme.txt

 	<li><strong>Inside Progress Bar Text:</strong> Accessing this feature you can enter the text of cart & checkout page free shipping progress bar. </li>
 	<li><strong>Progress Bar's Background (Pro):</strong> Customize the color of Free Shipping Bar's which is shown in cart & checkout page. </li>
 	<li><strong>System Announce:</strong> Using the feature you have to provide a message about minimum order amount for free shipping. </li>
-	<li><strong>SPurchased Message (Pro):</strong> After purchasing products this feature will show your customers a purchase message according to a customer’s cart total, minimum order and missing amount. </li>
+	<li><strong>Purchased Message (Pro):</strong> After purchasing products this feature will show your customers a purchase message according to a customer’s cart total, minimum order and missing amount. </li>
 	<li><strong>Success Message:</strong> Allows  to Write a success message and use the shortcode {checkout_page} to redirect the checkout page. </li>
 	<li><strong>Initial Delay Time (Pro):</strong> Add an initial delay time in millisecond.
 The Free Shipping Bar will appear according to your setting time. </li>
 	<li><strong>Allow Disappear Time (Pro):</strong>The feature allows time to disappear the shipping bar.</li>